skidush622/office_hour_helper/README.md

 Office Hour is an important part in all the courses, but as a Vanderbilt Student, many of them feel that it is not organized, too many people, waiting too much and not all the TAs are helpful or good at explaining things.

 So, office_hour_helper will be designed to help students and TAs to improve office hour quality and provide functions based on the text massage interface which is assign 1, 2, 3 and 4.
-It will have functions like: register you with a number in the waiting queue and notify you when it's your turn, TA can send a text msg to notify next one, show how many people ahead of you, notify you with any cancellation or change in advance, students can rate TA about their work, send you time and TA's grade the day before office hour...
+It will have functions like: register you with a number in the waiting queue and notify you when it's your turn, TA can send a text msg to notify next one, show how many people ahead of you...

 # Questions: